This article was co-authored with Natasha Nicholson, Senior Content Manager at Kantola.

 Four steps to guide you through change

-Here are the top five steps for effectively combining DEI and harassment prevention efforts.
+Here are steps for effectively combining DEI and harassment prevention efforts.

 Create awareness around advantages — The first part of any change is to create awareness.
 Start by laying the groundwork for leadership, colleagues and staff about the advantages of combining harassment prevention and DEI training.
 Use research like the points provided in this article to help you make that case.
 Gather the information you need to develop aspirational goals for the future.